5 February 2019

 - Stay active

 There’s no miracle solution, just a healthy balanced diet that is low in salt and processed sugars.
-Eat lots of leafy green vegetables, cook fresh when you can and avoid processed foods.
+Eat lots of leafy green vegetables, cook fresh when you can, watch portion sizes and avoid processed foods.

-For advice on maintaining healthy weight visit the British Heart Foundation website.
+For advice on maintaining a healthy weight visit the British Heart Foundation website.

 Find your fitness

-Staying fit and active works wonders for your all-round health and wellbeing.
+Staying fit and active works wonders for your all-around health and wellbeing.
 It improves your blood pressure, helps to maintain a healthy weight and boosts your mental health too.

 You don’t need to be a triathlete!
-It is recommended that you take 150 minutes of moderate exercise per week (or 30 minutes per day).
+It is recommended that you take 150 minutes of moderate exercise per week (or 30 minutes per day, 5 days a week).
 This can be brisk walking, jogging, swimming, an exercise class or any other way of exercising that you enjoy!
 Incorporate more movement into your day by taking the stairs instead of lifts, parking a bit further from your office or taking a walk at lunchtime.

 You can monitor your progress and set goals with an activity tracker (we have a great range to choose from on our website).